janne/tofu/README.md

 </pre>

-To handle a todo list for a development project, add a todo file and a local .tofurc.
+To handle a todo list for a development project, add a todo file and a local .tofuconfig.
 Any tofu command used in that directory is now using the local todo file.

 <pre>
-echo "file: todo.txt" > .tofurc
+echo "file: todo.txt" > .tofuconfig
 </pre>

 You may wish to add context for items with the character @, such as "Call mom